dustinwhisman/eleventy-starter/README.md

 - [`src/templates/components/header.njk`](./src/templates/components/header.njk): replace with markup for your header
 - [`src/templates/layouts/blog.njk`](./src/templates/layouts/blog.njk): change any part of the layout you don't need or want changed, or delete if not needed
 - [`src/templates/layouts/default.njk`](./src/templates/layouts/default.njk): change any part of the layout you don't need or want changed
+- [`.lighthouserc.js`](./.lighthouserc.js): change the list of URLs to match pages that you want audited by Lighthouse, or delete them and uncomment the `maxAutodiscoverUrls` line to audit all pages

 Things to delete:
 - `src/assets/js/*`: the example JS files that aren't actually useful